Skip to main content Skip to home page

 • Visitors are asked to not visit our hospitals if they feel ill or are experiencing respiratory symptoms (such as cough, sneezing, congestion), or may have a respiratory illness such as flu, RSV, COVID, etc.

-• Appropriate isolation guidelines will remain in place for all staff and patients who have respiratory illnesses.
+• Appropriate isolation guidelines may remain in place for all staff and patients who have respiratory illnesses.

-• Patients may request that staff wear a mask.
+• Patients may request staff to wear a mask.

 • These designated visitors/support persons must be 16 years old or older.

-• Open visitation is daily from 4 PM - 6 PM.
-Open visitation excludes NICU and laboring patients.
+• Visitation is daily from 4-6 PM.
+This visitation time excludes NICU and laboring patients.

-• NICU: Both parents may visit together.
+• Both parents may visit together and must wear a mask.
 No other NICU visitors at this time.

 Deaconess Henderson Hospital Women's Services